There are founders who've won but can't stop playing.

 So what comes after money?

-The founders I know who've genuinely completed the wealth game — not abandoned it, completed it — tend to play different games afterwards.
+Founders who've genuinely completed the wealth game — not abandoned it, completed it — tend to play different games afterwards.

 Some play the family game with real attention, not as a hobby between deals.
 Some play the health game with the same intensity they brought to building companies.
 Some play the giving game, or the mentoring game, or the "see how weird I can make my life" game.
+The patterns that emerge after exit are surprisingly consistent.

 The common thread: they're playing games they chose, not games they inherited.